soreshkov/pyTWMR/README.md

 For TWMR command would be:

-`TWMR --beta BETA --gamma GAMMA --ld LD --nEQTLs NEQTLS --nGWAS NGWAS --output OUTPUT`
+`pyTWMR [-h] --effect EFFECT --ld LD --nEQTLs NEQTLS --nGWAS NGWAS  [--removeOutliers] [--pseudoInverse PSEUDOINVERSE] [--device DEVICE] --output OUTPUT`

 Where:

-- `beta` - path to TSV file containing the beta matrix of effect sizes of SNPs on gene expression
+- `effect` - path to TSV file containing the beta matrix of effect sizes of SNPs on gene expression.
+For example of such file see `demo/TWMR/ENSG00000000419.matrix`

-- `gamma` - path to TSV file containing the gamma vector of SNP effect sizes on the trait

-- `ld`- path to the file containing the LD matrix with correlation coefficients between SNPs
+- `ld`- path to the file containing the LD matrix with correlation coefficients between SNPs.
+For example of such file see `demo/TWMR/ENSG00000000419.ld`
 - `nEQTLs` -  number of samples in the eQTL study used to estimate SNP effects on gene expression
 - `nGWAS` - number of samples in the GWAS used to estimate SNP effects on trait
+- `removeOutliers` - Iteratively removes heterogenious outliers if this option is present
-- `output` Path to output file
+- `output` - Path to output file

-For `beta` matrix we expect tab-separated table, with first column containing QTL labels, and rest of columns containing QTL effects on genes with gene name as column header.

-For `gamma` GWAS vector we expect TSV files with first column containing QTLs and second column containing effect size of QTL on outcome trait.

-For `ld` matrix we expect TSV file containing square matrix of correlations, without any column or row headers.
-Order of QTLs in matrix should match order of QTLs in `beta` and `gamma`.

-Output TSV file contains of 3 columns, which contain list of genes, its estimated causal effect and standard error of this estimation.
+Method creates TSV file with following columns:

+- `Gene` - Gene labels from input table columns
+- `Alpha` - Causal effect estimation for each gene
+- `Standard error` - Standard error estimation for each causal effect
+- `P-value` - P-value computed from corresponding `Alpha` and `Standard error`
+- `Heterogenity P-value` - P-value for heterogenity test

 ---

 Command for RevTWMR:

-`RevTWMR --beta BETA --gamma GAMMA --ld LD --nGWAS NGWAS --output OUTPUT`
+`pyRevTWMR [-h] --effect EFFECT [--ld LD] --sampleSize SAMPLESIZE [--hetThreshold HETTHRESHOLD] [--pseudoInverse PSEUDOINVERSE] [--device DEVICE] --output OUTPUT`

-- `beta` - path to the file containing the beta vector
+- `effect` - path to the tab-separated file containing the standardized QTLs effect sizes for genes and GWAS.
+For example of such file see `demo/revTWMR/effect.matrix.tsv`
-- `gamma` -    path to the file containing the gamma matrix
+- `sampleSize` -  path to the tab-separated file containing the standardized sample size for QTL study.
+For example of such file see `demo/revTWMR/genes.N.tsv`
-- `ld` -   path to the file containing the LD matrix with correlation coefficients between SNPs
+- `ld` -   path to the file containing the LD matrix with correlation coefficients between QTLs
-- `nGWAS` -     number of samples in the GWAS used to estimate SNP effects on trait
+- `hetThreshold` - P-value threshold for heterogenity test
 - `output` -  path to output file

-For `gamma` matrix we expect tab-separated table, with first column containing QTL labels, and rest of columns containing QTL effects on genes with gene name as column header.

-For `beta` GWAS vector we expect TSV files with first column containing QTLs and second column containing effect size of QTL on outcome trait.

-For `ld` matrix we expect TSV file containing square matrix of correlations, without any column or row headers.
-Order of QTLs in matrix should match order of QTLs in `beta` and `gamma`.

-Output TSV file contains of 3 columns, which contain list of genes, its estimated causal effect and standard error of this estimation.
+---
+Common arguments are:

+- `pseudoInverse` - Uses Moore-Penrose pseudo-inverse instead of basic inverse matrix operation if present
+- `device` - could be `cpu` or `cuda`.
+If there is CUDA compute capability, package will try to use it for computations

+Method creates TSV file with following columns:

+- `Gene` - Gene labels from input table columns
+- `Alpha Original`- Causal effect estimation for each gene
+- `SE Original` - Standard error estimation for each causal effect
+- `P Value Original` - P-value computed from corresponding `Alpha` and `Standard error`
+- `N Original` - Number of QTLs used to estimate causal effect
+- `P heterogeneity Original` - P-value for heterogenity test
+- `Alpha` - Causal effect estimation for each gene after heterogenius outlier removed
+- `SE` - Standard error estimation for each causal effect  after heterogenius outlier removed
+- `P` - P-value computed from corresponding `Alpha` and `Standard error` after heterogenius outlier removed
+- `P heterogeneity` - P-value for heterogenity test after heterogenius outlier removed
+- `N` - Number of QTLs used to estimate causal effect after heterogenius outlier removed

+If no heterogenity is detected, then values for gene before and after outlier removal will match.

+### Unit tests

+We provide basic unit-tests to ensure codebase stability.

+Tests could be run as simple script:
+`python3 tests/tests.py`